 - 1. Distribute the picture cards of emergency situations (on the next page).
-As a class, talk about what is happening in the picture for emergency 1 using questions a 911 operator would ask: - Do you need police, fire or ambulance? - What is the emergency? - Is she breathing? - Is she conscious? - 2.
-Elicit descriptions of what is happening in the remaining pictures using the operator's questions.
-Write vocabulary on the board and have learners copy it for future use. - 3.
+As a class, talk about what is happening in the picture for emergency 1 using questions a 911 operator would ask: - Do you need police, fire or ambulance? - What is the emergency? - Is she breathing?
+Is she conscious? - 2.
 Distribute the worksheet and have learners complete the sentences about the pictures.
-Take up the answers as a class. - 4.
+Take up the answers as a class.
+Inform learners that Emergencies 3 and 4 build on the first two emergencies by asking for the location. - 3.
 Arrange the class into pairs.
-Using the information in the worksheet, have learners take turns playing the role of the operator (asking the questions) and the caller (giving the description). - 5.
+Using the information in the worksheet, have learners take turns playing the role of the operator (asking the questions) and the caller (giving the description). - 4.
 Rearrange learners so that they are with a different partner and have them practise asking and answering the questions using just the pictures.
 Circulate and provide feedback as required.

-6. Use the picture cards from the Listening activities for additional practice describing emergency situations.
+5. Use the picture cards from the Listening activities for additional practice describing emergency situations.
 Provide as much practice as needed for learners to feel comfortable describing an emergency situation.